kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ### Week 2

-- Assist the features lead in collecting planned work from SIGs
+- Assist the enhancements lead in collecting planned work from SIGs
 - Schedule weekly release team meetings at 10 am Pacific time on a day that is most acceptable to the team.
 These will eventually turn into burndown meetings and occur daily.
 Invite the kubernetes-milestone-burndown@googlegroups.com group.
 You will need to contact SIG-Release leads to gain access to the SIG's zoom.us account for hosting / recording / posting meeting video.
 - Poll release team membership and schedule a weekly alternate meeting to better enable more attendance outside of the Americas.
 - Create a Google Calendar for the release: Follow the steps in the [sig-governance documentation](https://git.k8s.io/community/sig-governance.md) to create and share a calendar with the community.
 Add key event dates during the cycle.